Using the Z39.50 Client

 When a user chooses the Z39.50 option, the WebPAC sends the z39menu.html page to the client browser.
 For example:

-Substitute the IP address of your server for [Address] in these links.
-The first link is to the Melvyl "CAT" database, while the other two are Z39.50 Broadcast searches.
+In the examples above, the first link is to the Melvyl "CAT" database, while the other two are Z39.50 Broadcast searches.
 See the descriptions of the /z39 and /z39m command links and the Z39.50 Database Options section for details on creating and editing the z39menu.html page.

 The opening WebPAC menu for a Z39.50 database is similar to standard WebPAC menus.